by-emrii/holbertonschool-higher_level_programming/python-everything_is_object/blog.md

 ```

 When Python encounters a number in the pre-allocated range, it reuses the same object instead of creating a new one.
 This is why `a is b` can be True for small integers but False for large ones.
+- Python reuses pre-allocated integers in the range -5 to 256.
+- Numbers outside this range are created as new objects.

 ## Tuples and Frozen Sets: Special Case
 Even though tuples and frozen sets are immutable, they can contain mutable objects.
 Modifying the inner object does not change the tuple itself.